-I often get asked - what books have inspired you?, what books have you read that helped you to grow the most?.
+I often get asked 'What books have inspired you? what books have you read that helped you to elevate the most?'.
+Below is a list of some of my favorite personal development books, ones that will help you elevate and become the better version of yourself.

-(* You can also check my list of top biographies here.
+* Each book in the list includes key takeaways and insights for further reflection and integration.
+You can also check my list of top biographies here.
 The reason I associate biographies with personal development is that I find them very effective for driving growth.
-Learning from the lives of others can provide incredible insight and life lessons.)
+Learning from the lives of others can provide incredible insight and life lessons.

 1. Man's Search for Meaning